Answers to frequently asked questions

 The various tasks will be carried out in stages.
-According to the current schedule, the emergency galleries for the tunnels between Interlaken and Brienz should be completed by the beginning of 2017.
-Construction work for the maintenance project will then commence on the stretch between Interlaken-Ost and Brienz, and is expected to be completed in 2021.
-For logistical reasons, it will not be possible to simultaneously implement the maintenance project and construct the emergency galleries.
-Work on the emergency gallery in the Simmenfluh tunnel will be completed in 2016, while the emergency galleries in the Leissigen and Soliwald tunnels are not expected to be completed before 2017.
-It is not possible to provide a more precise forecast for the two latter tunnels because the planning approval procedure has not yet been concluded.
+The emergency galleries for the tunnels between Interlaken and Brienz and for the Simmenfluh tunnel have already been completed.
+Work on the safety galleries in the Leissigen tunnel will be completed by 2022.
+Construction work for the maintenance project on the stretch between Interlaken-Ost and Brienz will commence in 2021 and is expected to be completed in 2024.
+For logistical reasons, it was not possible to simultaneously implement the maintenance project and construct the emergency galleries.

 How much will the construction work interfere with traffic flow?

-The construction of the emergency galleries will result in very little interference with traffic flow.
+The construction of the emergency gallery in the Leissigen tunnel will result in very little interference with traffic flow.
 It is only during the construction of the lateral connections between the main tube and the escape gallery that the stretch concerned will have to be occasionally closed at night.

 How much extra travel time has to be anticipated?

-The necessity to impose speed limits (60 km/h) in the vicinity of construction sites on the stretch between Interlaken-Ost and Brienz will probably increase travel time by approximately 2 minutes.
+Due to the necessity of imposing speed limits (60 km/h) in the vicinity of construction sites during the implementation of the maintenance project, travel time on the stretch between Interlaken-Ost and Brienz will probably increase by approximately 2 minutes.
 When this stretch has to be closed at night and traffic has to be diverted via the cantonal road, travel time between Interlaken and Brienz will be increased by around 15 to 20 minutes.
-On the other stretches (Leissigen and Simmenfluh tunnels), only very minor increases in travel time have to be anticipated.

 Why do stretches have to be closed at night?

-In Switzerland, motorway maintenance and renovation work is planned so that its impacts on road users can be kept to a minimum.
+In Switzerland, motorway maintenance and renovation work is planned so that its impact on road users can be kept to a minimum.
 The goal is that at least one lane in each direction is kept open.
-But the fact that there are lengthy stretches on the A8 that only comprise two lanes means that closures are unavoidable.
-On the stretch between Interlaken-Ost and Brienz, closures will only be made at night, when the traffic volume is at its lowest.
+But the fact that there are lengthy stretches on the A8 that only comprise one lane in each direction means that closures are unavoidable.
+On the stretch between Interlaken-Ost and Brienz, closures will only be conducted at night, when the traffic volume is at its lowest.
 This solution (open during the day, closed at night) means that more than 90 percent of all road users will be able to use their accustomed route and only experience minor delays.
-Only a very low number of road users (less than 10 percent of daily traffic) travel on this stretch during the period when the road will be closed (from 8 p.m. to 6 a.m.).
+Only a very low number of road users (less than 10 percent of daily traffic) travel on this stretch during the period when the road will be closed (from 8 p.m to 6 a.m).

 Why are the tunnels on the A8 undergoing expansion?

-Why is it that the entire stretch from Interlaken-Ost to Brienz is to be designated a construction site when work is only to be carried out on certain segments?
+Why is it that the entire stretch from Interlaken-Ost to Brienz is to be designated a construction site when work is only carried out on certain segments?